Anthrocon/www/content/Charity (Archive)/2002-charity-followup/index.md

 I'd also like to thank Anthrocon's esteemed chairman, Dr. Samuel Conway, also known as Kagemushi, for his assistance in auctioneering.
 He is an accomplished speaker, generous donor, and helpful friend without whom I would have to do the auction by myself and we probably wouldn't raise as much money.

 Important thanks go to our Charity, of course - Canine Partners For Life.
 Not only were they gracious and polite guests, but they provided many of our attendees with information at their Dealer's Table in the Dealer's Room throughout the convention and even presented demonstrations throughout the day which, from what I saw, were quite well-attended.
 In their own words from their representative, David Monzo: "I just wanted to send a huge thank you to you and the whole Anthrocon Organization!
 I hope you were as pleased with the weekend as we were.
-Although this was our first, it<br>
-seems like the conference went really well as an over all event!
+Although this was our first, it seems like the conference went really well as an over all event!
 I have spoke with all of the staff/volunteers from Canine Partners who attended and they all had a great time (especially the dogs)."

 Last and certainly not least, I wish to thank the following members of my staff who worked diligently as table guards, movers, and runners throughout Friday, Saturday, and the Auction itself: Tango, Xydexx, AlaskanWolf, Galen, Pantera, P.Pardus, Windsinger, Tet Solfire, Creature, and Trixi.
 I would also like to thank Triggur and his tech staff for their wonderful photo broadcasting equipment that allowed us to see every item on the big screen on stage.
 That saves us a LOT of effort.